LC388/day-planner-capstone/README.md

 - Every User has the ability to plan a day in recipes suggestions or movies;

 ### 4. Technology

-- Front-End: HTML5, CSS3, JavaScript ES6, JQuery, API
+* Front-End: HTML5, CSS3, JavaScript ES6, React
+* Back-End: Node.js, Express.js, Mocha, Chai, RESTful API Endpoints, Postgres
+* Development Environment: Heroku, DBeaver

 ### 5. Wireframes (to do now)